Security Checklist/Site Administration

 Follow a password leveling scheme

 - Most users may not need more than three levels of passwords and webmasters no more than five.
 Each level must be completely unrelated to the others in terms of which usernames and passwords are used.
-Learn how to do this: How do you setup a powerful password scheme?
+We'll let the UK Government Cyber Security Center give the best and latest advice: Click here

 Maintain a strong site backup process

 - Never rely on others' backups.
 Take responsibility for your backup procedures.
 Many ISPs state in their contract that you cannot rely solely on their backups.